Before I tell you what the best ramen bowl available on the market today is let me share a story with you...

 In addition, traditional Japanese ramen is meant to be around 34 oz, so look for a bowl that has a capacity capable of this or even a little more for those larger portions!

 Instead of just buying a single ramen bowl consider buying a set of Japanese ramen bowls so you have matching and multiple items which is handy when guests visit or you're having a dinner for 2 or more, the Japanese would certainly never eat together with mismatched bowls as tradition would forbid it.

-Many of the top picks in this post come as Japanese ramen bowl sets anyway
+Many of the top picks in this post come as Japanese ramen bowl sets (see also Japanese cookware sets) anyway

 Frequently Asked Questions

 Ramen is typically served in a ramen bowl that is shaped to fit the perfect amount of noodles and vegetables for a delicious meal.